What is Bond Cleaning?

 Whether you call it a bond clean, an end of lease clean or a vacate clean; chances are you’ll have to perform one when you move out of your property.
 It’s a legal requirement of your tenancy and the process for which you’ll get your bond refunded.
 If you’re new to renting or just want to get caught up on the ins-and-outs of ending your tenancy, this guide will walk you through the bond refund process and fully answer the question, “What is a bond clean”?

-What is a Bond Clean?
+What is a bond clean?

-The initial condition report is the document both the tenant and the estate agent complete at the start of a tenancy.
+- Document initial condition report The initial condition report is the document both the tenant and the estate agent complete at the start of a tenancy.
 This report documents the state of the property when you first moved in on a room-by-room basis.
 It is expected that you will leave the property in the same condition when you first moved in, aside from fair wear and tear.

-As the end of your lease approaches, it’s time to repair any outstanding damage to the property and complete the bond clean.
+- Complete your tenancy As the end of your lease approaches, it’s time to repair any outstanding damage to the property and complete the bond clean.

 As outlined above, it’s necessary to complete an initial condition report at the beginning of your tenancy.
 This report reflects the state of the property when first moved in and is the key document used during the final inspection.
 Here are a few tips when filling out the report.